syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Xamarin.md

 using (WordDocument document = new WordDocument(assembly.GetManifestResourceStream("Convert-Word-Document-to-Image.Assets.Input.docx", FormatType.Docx))
 {
-    //Instantiation of DocIORenderer for Word to Image conversion using (DocIORenderer render = new DocIORenderer())
+  //Instantiation of DocIORenderer for Word to image conversion using (DocIORenderer render = new DocIORenderer()) {
-    {
     //Convert the first page of the Word document into an image.
     Stream imageStream = document.RenderAsImages(0, ExportImageFormat.Jpeg);
     //Reset the stream position.
     imageStream.Position = 0;
     //Save the stream as file.
     Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("WordToImage.Jpeg", "application/jpeg", imageStream as MemoryStream);
   }
 }

 {% endhighlight %}